neondatabase/website/content/docs/postgresql/postgresql-to_char-function.md

 ---

-The PostgreSQL `TO_CHAR()` function converts a [timestamp](/docs/postgresql/postgresql-timestamp/), an [interval](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-interval/), an [integer](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-integer/), a double-precision, or a [numeric ](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-numeric/)value to a [string](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-char-varchar-text).
+The PostgreSQL `TO_CHAR()` function converts a [timestamp](/docs/postgresql/postgresql-timestamp/), an [interval](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-interval/), an [integer](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-integer/), a double-precision, or a [numeric](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-numeric/)value to a [string](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-char-varchar-text).

 ## Syntax

 The following illustrates the syntax of the PostgreSQL `TO_CHAR()` function:

 ```
 TO_CHAR(expression, format)
 ```

 ## Arguments

 The PostgreSQL `TO_CHAR()` function requires two arguments:

 ### 1) expression

 The expression can be a timestamp, an interval, an integer, a double-precision, or a numeric value that is converted to a string according to a specific format.

 ### 2) format

 The format for the result string.

 The following table illustrates the valid numeric format strings:

 | Format     | Description                                                              |
 | ---------- | ------------------------------------------------------------------------ |